einsteia/Resume/README.md

-# Projects and games written by Adam Einstein
+# Projects and games
+# Written by Adam Einstein

 ## University of South Carolina
 ### Swearengin College of Engineering and Computing